Fine Art (Master's)

 Round 1:

-Application and portfolio assessment - a jury will assess all applications meeting the minimum requirements.
+Application and portfolio assessment – a jury will review all submitted applications that meet the admission requirements.

 Round 2:

-Interview - all applicants meeting the minimum requirements will be invited to an interview as part of the application process.
+Interview – all applicants found qualified after round 1 will be invited to an interview as part of the admissions process.

 Submission deadline for autumn semester: 2 February